 In making compensation decisions with respect to each element of compensation, the Company considers the competitive market for executives and compensation provided by comparable companies.
 The Company regularly reviews the compensation practices at companies with which it competes for talent.
+Industry compensation information is obtained from the annual Michigan Bankers Association Compensation & Benefits Survey, Crowe Midwest Region Financial Industry Compensation Survey, and Watson & Wyatt Survey Report on Financial Institution Corporate Benchmark Positions.
 The Company does not attempt to set each compensation element for each executive within a particular range related to levels provided by industry peers.
 Instead, the Committee uses market comparisons as one factor in making compensation decisions.
-Other factors considered when making individual executive compensation decision include individual contribution and performance, reporting structure, internal pay relationship, complexity and importance of role and responsibilities, leadership and growth potential.
+Other factors considered when making individual executive compensation include individual contribution and performance, reporting structure, internal pay relationship, complexity and importance of role and responsibilities, leadership and growth potential.